08 May Fly Fishing Collaborative in Thailand – Fishing Report 5

 Late in October, Thai Fishing had the honor to organize a guided Mahseer fly fishing trip, for the non-profit organization Fly Fishing Collaborative.
 The organization had just completed a project in Chiang Mai in northern Thailand.

 They had spent the last two weeks building a Tilapia fish farm.
 So that the children that live at this Orphanage, now have a sustainable living for years to come.
 And an opportunity to live without fear of human traffickers.
-Some of the guys had decided they would celebrate it with a short fly fishing trip in Khao Sok National Park’s remote jungle rivers to chase the mighty Mahseer.
+Some of the guys had decided they would celebrate it with a short fly fishing trip in our remote jungle rivers to chase the mighty Mahseer.